Summary

 4.2 Research and Development Investment

-United States:
+In the United States:

-• As of 2015, there were five times more studies on erectile dysfunction than on premenstrual syndrome
+• As of 2015, there were five times more studies on erectile dysfunction than on premenstrual syndrome.

-• Women's health receives only 5% of global healthcare R&D funding
+• Women’s health receives only 5% of global healthcare R&D funding.

 4.3 Access and Affordability Challenges

-United States:
+In the United States:

-• 257 million women in developing regions who want to avoid pregnancy lack access to safe family planning methods
+• Family Planning: 257 million women in developing regions who want to avoid pregnancy lack access to safe methods.

 5. Root Causes of the Women's Health Gap